EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Introduction

 Within RLVR, we expect LLMs to explore correct reasoning trajectories during rollouts to obtain rewards and gradually improve their reasoning capability~\cite{DAPO,GRPO}.
 However, when the rollout accuracy is low on some hard problems, the LLM receives sparse rewards, hindering the improvement of reasoning capability.
 Due to the vast solution space, LLMs often face exploration bottlenecks on such problems.

-In experiments, we find that LLMs often fail to sufficiently learn from hard problems, even after RLVR training.
-For example, when trained on GSM8K~\cite{gsm8k} and MATH~\cite{math} training sets, Qwen2.5-7B still fails to solve 8.8\% and 22.0\% of the problems, respectively.
+In experiments, we find that LLMs often struggle to fully learn from hard problems, despite RLVR training.
+For example, even after sufficient training on the GSM8K~\cite{gsm8k} and MATH~\cite{math} training sets, Qwen2.5-7B still fails to solve 8.8\% and 22.0\% of the problems, respectively (see Table~\ref{tab:rq1_training_set}).
 These unsolved problems are still valuable for RLVR.
 If LLMs could exploit such problems more effectively during training, their reasoning capability could be further improved~\cite{ProRL}.

-Several recent works attempt to address this question. \ding{182}~One category of methods depends on stronger LLMs to provide hints or reasoning trajectories for distillation~\cite{adaptive_guidance, learning_RL_cant, LUFFY, TAPO, SRFT}.
-For instance, LUFFY~\cite{LUFFY} mixes outputs from stronger LLMs into the GRPO candidate set and applies importance sampling to emphasize low-probability but correct actions.
-These methods enhance performance but require access to stronger LLMs, which is a strong assumption that imposes high costs and limits scalability, especially when training flagship models without available stronger teachers. \ding{183}~Another category of methods attempts to control problem difficulty to facilitate curriculum learning for LLMs~\cite{Self-Evolving-Curriculum, RORL, AdaRFT}.
-RLOR~\cite{RORL} computes the rollout accuracy for each group in a batch and retains only the problems within a predefined accuracy range.
-While this mitigates reward sparsity, it also \textbf{filters out} many hard problems that could serve as valuable training data, restricting the LLM’s reasoning improvement through exploration.
+Several recent works attempt to address this question. \ding{182}~One category of methods depends on teacher LLMs to provide hints or reasoning trajectories for \underline{\textbf{distillation}}~\cite{GuideGRPO, learning_RL_cant, LUFFY, TAPO, SRFT}.
+For instance, LUFFY~\cite{LUFFY} mixes outputs from teacher LLMs into the GRPO candidate set and applies importance sampling to emphasize low-probability but correct actions.
+These methods enhance performance but require access to teacher LLMs, which is a strong assumption that imposes high costs and limits scalability, especially when training flagship models without available teacher models. \ding{183}~Another category of methods attempts to control problem difficulty to facilitate curriculum learning for LLMs~\cite{Self-Evolving-Curriculum, RORL, AdaRFT}.
+RORL~\cite{RORL} computes the rollout accuracy for each group in a batch and retains only the problems within a predefined accuracy range.
+While this mitigates reward sparsity, it also \underline{\textbf{filters out}} many hard problems that could serve as valuable training data, restricting the LLM’s reasoning improvement through exploration.
 A detailed comparison is provided in Table~\ref{tab:RL_comparison}.

 In this paper, we aim to investigate the following question: